COVID-19 vaccine could be ready by December — US disease expert -

-Top U.S. infectious disease expert, Dr Anthony Fauci, has said that the first doses of a successful COVID-19 vaccine would be available to some hardest-hit Americans by late December or early January.
+Top US infectious disease expert, Dr. Anthony Fauci, has said the first doses of a successful COVID-19 vaccine would be available to some hardest-hit Americans by late December or early January.

 Fauci, who is the Director of the National Institute of Allergy and Infectious Diseases, stated this during a live Facebook chat on Thursday.